 - Must be able to comply with the Minimum Standards Act.

 - Willing to work alternating shifts, including weekends, as required.

-- Maintain a valid Alabama driver’s license to drive CC vehicle.
+- Must maintain a valid Alabama driver’s license.

 - Position subject to random drug testing.

 Opportunity to earn promotion to higher ranks with higher pay within the department.

 - Medical and Dental Insurance for Employees (City pays full cost of employee’s coverage, and a portion of dependent coverage)

 - AirMedCare Network (free membership for all full-time employees)

 - Cullman Wellness & Aquatic Center (free membership for all full-time employees)